GreenleafLab/HDMA/README.md

     * `04` to `05` --> causal variant analysis with gchromvar
     * `06` --> variant scoring using ChromBPNet models
     * `07a` to `07c` --> plot variant scoring results

+Our pipeline for processing SHARE-seq data is available at https://github.com/GreenleafLab/shareseq-pipeline (v1.0.0).

 ## Code to produce the figures